-Design became part of the English language in the 1930's.
+Design became part of the English language in the 1930s.
 In English, the word is both a noun and verb.
-As a noun, it means intention, aim, plan, scheme, plot; all alluding to someone being cunning and clever for it to exist.
-As a verb, it means to concoct, to draft, to sketch, to fashion.
+As a noun, it means intention, aim, plan, scheme, plot—all alluding to someone being cunning and clever for the plan to exist.
+As a verb, it means to draft, sketch, or fashion.
 The word design is derived from the Latin word signum, meaning "sign".

-To have any design, Intention, Innovation, and Technology are required.
-The better these three elements are understood, the elements between them can combined to make something authentic and original.
-Intention requires people first to consider how to serve human needs and make experiences better so there is sound reasoning for the design process.
-Technology requires people to understand materials, hardware, and software for a design to exist and function.
-Innovation requires people to think about context, creativity, and strategy to develop an original design.
+To have any design, Intention, Innovation, and Technology are often required.
+Intention requires creatives to first consider how human needs need to be served and how to make experiences better.
+Technology requires creatives to understand materials, hardware, and software for a design to exist and function.
+Innovation requires creatives to think about context, creativity, and strategy to develop an original design.

 Individual Vs Collaborative

 Individual Design originates from one person drawing, writing, and experimenting, where the individual is the sole proprietor.
 This is the classical way of understanding a creative, which is more akin to how artists are identified.
 Examples of these types of designers include Thomas Edison, Nikola Tesla, and Frank Lloyd Wright.
 While these designers are known to employ teams and collaborators, their individual vision is always comes first.

 Collaborative Design happens when groups of people with different expertise design together.
 This means people in the fields of business, human resources, urban planning, engineering, and marketing can collectively contribute to a design.
 A formal process for the group to work through on a single interface contributes to collective focus.
 Inclusivity and diversity are strengths as a breadth and depth of perspectives provide a check and balance for bias.